sympy/sympy/doc/src/explanation/glossary.md

     typically defined with the `Symbol` constructor or the {func}`~.symbols` function.
 Two Symbols with the same name and assumptions are considered {term}`equal <structural equality>`.
 Symbols are implicitly assumed to be independent or constant with respect to one another.
-SymPy does not distinguish between symbols that are constants, variables, or parameters.
+Constants, variables, and parameters are all represented by Symbols.
+The distinction is generally made in the way the Symbols are used in a given SymPy function.

 {func}`~.sympify`